davidgiga1993/octoploy/README.md

 enabled: true
 applyTemplates: [ api-template ]
 forEach:
-  # DC_NAME is required for each instance that should be created
+  # NAME is required for each instance that should be created
-  - DC_NAME: entity-compare-api
+  - NAME: entity-compare-api
     # You can define other vars as well
     PORT: 8080

-  - DC_NAME: favorite-api
+  - NAME: favorite-api
     PORT: 8081
 ```